Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/docs/README2CreateApp4Boron.md

     rm -r .settings/ api/.settings/ impl/.settings/
     rm -r .project/ api/.project impl/.project

-Change with vi in the three pom.xml from template*->myapp*
+Change with eclipse editor (or vi) within the directory tree the four pom.xml files from<br/>
+template_something to myapp_something

   Example:

       <artifactId>myapp</artifactId>
       <name>myapp</name>

-Adapt in the impl/pom.xml the dependency to the myapps-api project.
+Adapt in the impl/pom.xml and the features/pom.xml the dependency to the myapps-api project.

 Import into eclipse under the apps working set, that you see the new projects:
   - myapp